ArctiqTeam/e-google-IaaS-lab1/docs/3-terraform.md

 Test your installation `terraform --version` should produce the currently installed version.

 To make our life easy Google has already added a conditonal statement that adds the bin directory to the PATH.
+Run `source ~/.bashrc` to kick in the changes.
+If this did not work you will need to restart the server.
 For this to happen we need to restart the server.
 In the right top corner click on the **three dots** and select **Reboot** from the menu.

 ## Project Directory